Frequently Asked Questions

 What is ACSS?

-An international membership organization that provides a platform for career development and professional networking for individuals and is a resource for financial institutions and related businesses to identify and locate specialists in the rapidly expanding sanctions field.
+ACSS is an international membership organization that provides career development, through certificate courses and certification, as well as professional networking for individuals in the sanctions/export control industry.
+ACSS also acts as a resource for financial institutions, corporate entities, and related businesses to identify and locate sanctions specialists in this rapidly expanding field.

 What is its mission?